 Using the platform to hire the right people

 At The Granite Group, purchasing vendors work with a highly-detailed and complex inventory management system.
 At first, TGG took PI’s Reference Profile recommendations with a grain of salt—and while some of their wildcard hires were good, those employees weren’t fully happy in the role.

-When they started hiring again, they decided to stick to the platform’s recommendation for the purchasing vendor role: a Craftsman.
+When they started hiring again, they decided to stick to the platform’s recommendation for the purchasing vendor role: an Artisan.
 They found one, and he’s an absolute perfect fit.